k0ryan/00Text/README.md

 # 00Text
-[3ds Homebrew] Text editor with an old mobile phone like keyboard.
+[3ds Homebrew] Open Source text editor with an old mobile phone like keyboard.

 # Instructions